“Without the physical, nothing else could be.”

 This incarnation of Zepherin is exuberant yet kind, well known for giving good advice to one's health and encouraging a mortal who may be in a slump to chin up.
 This form, though undoubtedly powerful, is rarely seen fighting; the most Zepherin the Mighty does is show off.
 He has been known to arm-wrestle adventurers in a friendly display.

 It is said there is nothing worse than the wrath of a kind man.
 This form is rarely witnessed, and Zepherinite priests widely advise it is best to not attempt to meet it.
-Zepherin only takes this form when truly angered or spited.
+This servitor only appears when Zepherin is truly angered or spited.
 The Small Fury faces sinners within the priesthood and others who deserve to face Zepherin's wrath, but deserve no honor from the encounter.
 He has no smile, he has no patience, he merely appears before those who angered him and fights.
+The Small Fury appears similar to the Zepherin the Mighty, but is several feet shorter with none of the impressive musculature and heft.
+He almost appears like a normal man, but packs an enormous amount of power in his enraged fists.

 A certain Zepherinite myth attests that he was once a mortal human adventurer, with a life's ambition to become the strongest in the world.
 He worked out every day, increasing the weights every time.
 This continued for a few decades, and one day, there was talk in a small village of a nearby hill rising up and down.
 This was brushed off as kids messing around, some kind of prank.